 Warning labels and “black box” warnings may be applied, and consumers are left wondering if the drug they have been taking for years may be dangerous or the root cause of an existing injury or illness.

 Pharmaceutical companies tend to understate the risks of a drug and hype the benefits of a drug, in order to sell more and build profits.
-Even as the FDA works to regulate the giant drug market, their efforts often lag and injury cases must be filed by plaintiffs and a defective drug lawyer and product liability attorney.
+Even as the FDA works to regulate the giant drug market, their efforts often lag.
+Injury cases must be filed by plaintiffs and a defective drug lawyer.

 In the auto industry, the number of product recalls has increased recently.
 Low-priced production often leads to a hit in quality throughout the supply chain.
 As a result, technical failures are more likely to occur now than in the past.

-In a recent, massive consumer product crisis, nearly 70 million Takata air bag inflators are under recall in the U.S. The defective Takata air bag inflators show a high risk of ruptures during air bag deployment.
+In one of the most significant consumer product crises, nearly 70 million Takata airbag inflators were recalled in the U.S. The defective Takata airbag inflators show a high risk of ruptures during airbag deployment.